 What would happen if an employee got into an accident while running a personal errand?

-If your POS is malfunctioning how long would it take to get it fixed?
+If your POS is malfunctioning, how long would it take to fix it?

 Would a malfunctioning GPS significantly increase delivery times?